"Fourways Chiropractic For the Whole Family"

 Posture is the ability of the body to control its position in space against the forces of the external world.
 Posture is both static (sitting in one position) and dynamic (maintaining balance).

 Childhood posture is a subject more and more parents are taking an interest.
 Good posture is very important in the pre-school child.
+We take a deeper look into the subject for you below.

 During the first four years of life there is a rapid growth and increase in postural responses, which regresses until adult postural reflexes are reached at the age of 7-10 years old.
 Hence, the understanding is that the most training in static posture and its dynamic reflexes occurs during the early pre-school years of life.